-- The Syllabus Template (updated May 2022 to reflect Title IX contact information updates) (.docx file) provides a guide for developing an effective and learner-centered syllabus and outlines the required elements and policy statements for the USI course syllabus.
-During Fall 2021 template, updates included revised statements regarding COVID-19 safety and online materials, Title IX, and civility and inclusion.
+- The Syllabus Template (.docx file updated October 5, 2022) provides a guide for developing an effective and learner-centered syllabus and outlines the required elements and policy statements for the USI course syllabus.

-- Detailed University Syllabus Statements are found within the Syllabus Template and on the Provost's Office website.
+- Detailed University Syllabus Statements are included within the Syllabus Template and available on the Provost's Office website.

 - Guidance for Faculty for Fall 2021 from the Provost's Office is available.

 Resources for Developing the Syllabus

 - Creating the Foundation for a Warm Classroom Climate.
 Harnish, R.J. et al. (2011).
 Association for Psychological Science Observer.

 This teaching tip article provides examples of transforming syllabus statements into warm and inviting communication with your students.

 - The Syllabus from a Student Perspective.
 Gannon, K. (2019).